oroinc/documentation/backend/api/actions.rst

    :header: "Group Name","Responsibility of Processors","Description"
    :widths: 15, 30, 30

-   "initialize","The context initialization.","--"
+    "initialize","Context initialization.","--"
+    "finalize","Adding the required response headers.","--"
+    "save_data","Persisting entities.","--"
-   "finalize","Adding the required response headers.","--" "save_data","Persisting entities.","--" "save_errors","Persisting found errors.","--" "normalize_result","Building the action result.","The processors from this group are executed even if a processor of one of the previous groups throws an exception.
+    "save_errors","Persisting found errors.","--"
+    "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
 For implementation details, see |ByStepNormalizeResultActionProcessor|."

 The following diagram shows the main data flow for this action:

 .. image:: /img/backend/api/batch_update.png
    :alt: Data flow for batch_update action

-For examples of usage, see |BatchUpdateHandler|.
+See |BatchUpdateHandler| as an example.

 .. _batch-update-item-action:

 batch_update_item Action
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This action is intended to create or update an entity that is part of an asynchronous batch operation.
+This action creates or updates an entity that is part of an asynchronous batch operation.
 It is used by the `batch_update <#batch-update-action>`__ action.

 The context class: |BatchUpdateItemContext|.